OSGeo/OSGeoLive-doc/en/quickstart/geoserver_quickstart.rst

 First Views
 ================================================================================

 When you first open the |GS| page you will see the screen above, first you need to log in using the username **admin** and password **geoserver**.
-You will now see the *admin page*
+You will now see the *admin page*.

 .. image:: ../../images/screenshots/800x600/geoserver-welcome.png
     :scale: 70 %

-The **Layer Preview** link at the top of the *Data* section in the left hand menu allows you to see a preview of the layers that are loaded on the server.
+Select the **Layer Preview** link at the top of the *Data* section in the left hand menu to see a preview of the layers that are loaded on the server.

 .. image:: ../../images/screenshots/800x600/geoserver-layerpreview.png
     :scale: 70 %